City of Moreland profile

 Visit Locality names and boundaries for Moreland map and suburbs.

 The City of Moreland covers 50.9 square kilometres and is one of Melbourne’s most populous municipalities, with an estimated resident population in 2019 of 185,767 people.

 Moreland Community Profile website has detailed statistical and demographic information about Moreland and its suburbs based on results from the latest Census and previous Censuses of Population and Housing.
 The site is updated with population estimates when the Australian Bureau of Statistics (ABS) releases new figures.

-2016 Australian Bureau of Statistics Census of Population and Housing.
+Community Atlas for Moreland lets users produce maps of the 2016 Australian Bureau of Statistics Census of Population and Housing data for Moreland.

 Population and household forecasts for Moreland may be accessed via the link given below.

 Moreland City was formed on 22 June 1994, by the amalgamation of Brunswick City and Coburg City.
 On 15 December 1994 it was expanded by the addition of the southern parts of Broadmeadows City - Glenroy, Oak Park, Fawkner and Hadfield.